zhiwenh/delib/README.md

 The blockchain data is reset each time you start the node.

 ## Configuration
-A folder called ```devchain``` is created for data directory of the blockchain.
+A folder called ```devchain``` is created which contains the data directory of the blockchain.
 The folder contains all the blocks and accounts.
 The data path and other options can be specified in the ```delib.js``` file.

-If you called ```delib init``` then you will be given ```devgenesis.json```, which is the [genesis file](http://ethereum.stackexchange.com/questions/2376/what-does-each-genesis-json-parameter-mean) of the blockchain (information about the genesis file can be found in the link).
-By default the difficultly is set at 800.
+Calling ```delib init``` will create a file for you called ```devgenesis.json```.
+This is the [genesis file](http://ethereum.stackexchange.com/questions/2376/what-does-each-genesis-json-parameter-mean) of the blockchain (information about the genesis file can be found in the link).
+By default the difficulty is set to 800.

 ## To connect to other private blockchains
-Get the geth node's enode address you wish to connect to and add it to the staticNodes option in ```delib.js```.
-If they are running a blockchain with the same geth identity name and genesis file as you, then syncing will begin.
+Get the geth enode address you wish to connect with and add it to the staticNodes array in ```delib.js```.
+If they are running a blockchain with the same identity and genesis file as you, then syncing will begin.

 Your enode address is shown when you start up the development blockchain.
 It will look like this: ```enode://f4642fa65af50cfdea8fa7414a5def7bb7991478b768e296f5e4a54e8b995de102e0ceae2e826f293c481b5325f89be6d207b003382e18a8ecba66fbaf6416c0@33.4.2.1:30303```